romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## jsonInsert

-Return a json value/object/array where a given value is inserted at the given JSON path.
-Value can be single value or json object.
+Return a JSON value/object/array where a given value is inserted at the given JSON path.
+Value can be a single value or JSON object.
 If a value exists at the given path, the value is not replaced.
 ```ts
 // imagine user has data = { tags: ['two'] }
 const result = await Table